aziz-makesse/eye-tracking-video-analysis/README.md

 ## Dataset

-The raw gaze data used in this project was obtained from an **eye-tracking dataset available on Kaggle**.
+The raw gaze data used in this project was obtained from an **eye-tracking dataset available on Kaggle** : "https://www.kaggle.com/datasets/hughiephan/dreyeve-mini"
 The dataset contains gaze coordinates associated with video frames, recorded at a higher sampling rate than the video frame rate.
 Key properties of the data:
 - **Frames range**: 1 – 8992 (some frames missing due to blinks, detection loss, or acquisition artifacts).